High-Throughput Distributed RL Training System

 Design Decisions

-Fully Decoupled Components — Actors, replay, and learner operate as independent processes with no shared state — eliminating synchronization bottlenecks and enabling per-component scaling.
+Actors, replay, and learner operate as independent processes with no shared state — eliminating synchronization bottlenecks.

-Sharded Replay Memory — Experience is partitioned across multiple shards with per-shard priority queues, sustaining high write throughput from actors and concurrent read access for minibatch sampling.
+Experience is partitioned across shards with per-shard priority queues, sustaining high write throughput and concurrent read access.

-Asynchronous Weight Broadcast — Policy weights are pushed to actors without blocking the training loop.
-Actors tolerate slightly stale policies — a well-understood trade-off in off-policy methods.
+Policy weights are pushed to actors without blocking the training loop.
+Actors tolerate slightly stale policies.

-Centralized GPU Learner — Single learner processes large minibatches on GPU, amortizing gradient computation and maintaining stable optimization dynamics across the full experience distribution.
+Single learner processes large minibatches on GPU, amortizing gradient computation across the full experience distribution.

-Horizontally Scaled Actors — 100+ CPU workers generate experience in parallel, each running independent simulation instances.
+100+ CPU workers generate experience in parallel.
 Actor count scales linearly with available compute.

 Results